kubestellar/kubestellar/docs/content/direct/user-guide-intro.md

 ## Quickstart

-If you want to try a simplified installation process and example, you can try our [Quickstart](get-started.md) using Kind and [a helm chart](core-chart.md).
+If you want to try a simplified installation process and example, you can try our [Quickstart](get-started.md), which uses [kind](https://kind.sigs.k8s.io/) and a helm chart.
+The [helm chart](core-chart.md) supports many options; the instructions on the Quickstart page show only the chart's usage in that recipe.

 ## In Brief